ilanschnell/bitarray/README.rst

 ``pop([i])`` -> item
    Return the i-th (default last) element and delete it from the bitarray.
+   Raises IndexError if bitarray is empty or index is out of range.

 ``remove(x)``
    Remove the first occurrence of x in the bitarray.
+   Raises ValueError if x is not present.

 ``reverse()``